-So, first glance it seems like a no brainer.
+So, at first glance it seems like a no brainer.
 Why go native and build twice when you can do it once with hybrid?
-I hope the below helps your decision making.

 Your Consideration Set

 What’s best for you depends on many things.
-Time, budget and capability are a big factor but ultimately what (should) matter most are your customers.
-Here are some of the pro’s and cons of native versus hybrid applications.
+Time, budget and capability are a big factor but ultimately what (should) matter most is your customer.
+Here are some of the pros and cons of native versus hybrid applications.

 To Go Native

 - PRO – Speed of user experience: Native apps are designed specifically for the system on which they operate (Android/IOS).
 They are designed and built to work harmoniously with the technology to deliver quick, fluid and seamless interactions and experiences;